GarnettJZ/APU-Moodle-Login-Skipper/README.md

 3. Find the Moodle button.
 4. Click it.

 This multi-step dance is required for every temporary session.
-Why use 5 seconds when you can use only 1?
+But, why use 5 seconds when you can use only 1?

 ## ✨ What It Does